Hardee County, Florida: Government and infrastructure

 Hardee Correctional Institution is in an unincorporated area in the county.

 Education

 The Hardee County School District is the sole school district of the county.
 Its education system consists of nine schools that serve approximately 5,300 students.
 The district has five elementary schools, one junior high school, one high school, one alternative school, and one adult/community school.

-Hardee Senior High and Hardee Junior High are situated in Wauchula, while the preschools and elementary schools are located in Bowling Green, Hilltop, North Wauchula, Wauchula, and Zolfo Springs.
+Hardee High School and Hardee Junior High are situated in Wauchula, while the preschools and elementary schools are located in Bowling Green, Hilltop, North Wauchula, Wauchula, and Zolfo Springs.

 The District is diverse, with a minority enrollment of 70%, 47.9% of whom come from economically disadvantaged backgrounds.
 The high school graduation rate in the county (91%) is above the state average of 87.3%.

 South Florida State College is a public college serving Hardee, Highlands and DeSoto Counties.
 Its Hardee campus is in Bowling Green.